 Understanding how a bath fan functions

-All troubleshooting begins with understanding how an appliance, a piece of equipment, or a product are supposed to work.
+Before learning how to replace bathroom fan components, it’s important to understand how an appliance, a piece of equipment, or a product are supposed to work.
 Bath fans use 120 volts of alternating current (AC) to power the exhaust fan motor, and, if applicable, the built-in lighting fixture and heater.
 Usually, the exhaust fan motor, lighting, and heater are all on separate circuits controlled by individual switches, even if the toggle switches are in the same switch housing.
 This makes for a better user experience; after all, you don’t always need the light on when you’re using the exhaust fan and vice versa.

 Exhaust fan motor

 Actuating the exhaust fan switch will send those 120 volts of alternating current to the fan motor which rotates a fan blade (or blower wheel) to draw moisture or odors through its grille and exhaust it through venting positioned above the bath fan to the exterior of the home, often through a vent pipe installed on the roof.

 Actuate the bath fan heater switch and the voltage is sent to an infrared heat lamp or a heating element coil.
 On some bath fan models, the heating element will be part of a heater assembly with its own motor and blower wheel to circulate the heated air into the bathroom.

 Actuate the bath fan lighting fixture switch and the voltage will be sent to a light socket or terminal in order to power a halogen or LED light bulb, or an LED light board, depending on the bath fan model.